EskayYew/CG3002-T13-AY1819/FinalDeployment/README.md

 # Final Deployment Folder

+CG3002-T13-AY1819

+This folder contains the files needed for the overall deployment of the dance detection system.

 Intructions for installation of Operating System on Raspberry Pi can be found at the bottom of this README.

 ## Folders needed for dance detection system execution: